Evidence-based recommendations on MiraQ for assessing graft flow during coronary artery bypass graft surgery.

-NICE medical technologies guidance addresses specific technologies notified to NICE by manufacturers.
-The ‘case for adoption’ recommendations are based on the claimed advantages of introducing the specific technology compared with current management of the condition.
-This ‘case’ is reviewed against the evidence submitted and expert advice.
+NICE medical technologies guidance addresses specific technologies notified to NICE by sponsors.
+The ‘case for adoption’ is based on the claimed advantages of introducing the specific technology compared with current management of the condition.
+This case is reviewed against the evidence submitted and expert advice.
 If the case for adopting the technology is supported, then the technology has been found to offer advantages to patients and the NHS.
 The specific recommendations on individual technologies are not intended to limit use of other relevant technologies which may offer similar advantages.

 This guidance represents the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, healthcare professionals are expected to take this guidance fully into account, and specifically any special arrangements relating to the introduction of new interventional procedures.
 The guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer.

 Commissioners and/or providers have a responsibility to implement the guidance, in their local context, in light of their duties to have due regard to the need to eliminate unlawful discrimination, advance equality of opportunity, and foster good relations.
 Nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.
 Providers should ensure that governance structures are in place to review, authorise and monitor the introduction of new devices and procedures.

 Commissioners and providers have a responsibility to promote an environmentally sustainable health and care system and should assess and reduce the environmental impact of implementing NICE recommendations wherever possible.